Lust-Interactive/DantesCrestWiki/data/locations/mysteria.md

 ### Alliance Information
-Mysteria is home to the **Bloodstone Order** an [Alliance](../mechanics/alliance.md) that is dedicated to the protection of Incartum and the eradication of the Voidtide.
+Mysteria is home to the **Bloodstone Order**, an [Alliance](../mechanics/alliance.md) that is dedicated to the protection of Incartum and the eradication of the Voidtide.